tustin2121/James_Somerton_Transcripts/_videos/J-aYcSQ0DWQ.md

 <compare>
 <james {% include timecode %}>

-Ash begins to investigate the meaning of "banana fish", though he is impeded by Dino Golzine, a Corsican mob boss who has groomed Ash as a child to be his sex slave and heir to his criminal empire.
-He’s not very happy that Ash has managed to gain some independence, and wants his trophy boy back.
+<mark>Ash begins to investigate the meaning of "banana fish", though he is impeded by Dino Golzine, a Corsican mob boss who has groomed Ash as a child to be his sex slave and heir to his criminal empire.</mark> He’s not very happy that Ash has managed to gain some independence, and wants his trophy boy back.

-In the course of Ash’s investigation, Ash meets Eiji Okumura, a photographer’s assistant, who travelled from Japan to report on street gangs.
+<mark>In the course of Ash’s investigation,</mark> Ash meets <mark>Eiji Okumura</mark>, a photographer’s <mark>assistant, who travelled from Japan to report on street gangs</mark>.
 He’s immediately intrigued by the older boys innocence and his… pole vaulting prowess.
 I’m sure there’s a double entendre there.

-When Ash ends up in prison after being, more or less, framed for murder, he’s visited by Eiji and slips him a note by, well, sticking his tongue down his throat.
+When <mark>Ash ends up in prison</mark> after being, more or less, <mark>framed for murder</mark>, he’s visited by Eiji and slips him a note by, well, sticking his tongue down his throat.
 Which Eiji really doesn’t seem to mind one bit.
 The note gives Eiji directions on how to help Ash via getting word to an associate in ChinaTown.

 Things go awry though.
-One thing leads to another and Ash’s brother, Griffin is killed in the crossfire between two gangs.
-Ash soon makes bail, finds out about his brother's death, and swears revenge on the people who killed him.
+One thing leads to another and Ash’s brother, <mark>Griffin is killed in the crossfire between two gangs.</mark> Ash soon makes bail, finds out about his brother's death, and swears revenge on the people who killed him.
 Eiji, being a wee bit <span class="add">too</span> pig-headed <span class="add">for his own good</span>, demands to come too, along with a few other people who more or less want to help Ash revenge his way across New York’s underworld.

 </james>
 <from {% include citation for=page.cite.plagiarized.wiki_banana_fish %}>

-Ash begins to investigate the meaning of "banana fish", though he is impeded by Dino Golzine, a Corsican mob boss who groomed Ash as a child to be his sex slave and heir to his criminal empire.
-In the course of his investigation, Ash gathers several allies: Shunichi Ibe, a photojournalist, and Eiji Okumura, his assistant, who traveled from Japan to report on street gangs; Shorter Wong, a gang leader who controls Chinatown; and Max, whom Ash encounters in prison while detained on a false murder charge.
-When Griffin is shot and killed in a fight with Golzine's men, the group sets out to solve the mystery of "banana fish" together.
+<mark>Ash begins to investigate the meaning of "banana fish", though he is impeded by Dino Golzine, a Corsican mob boss who groomed Ash as a child to be his sex slave and heir to his criminal empire.</mark> <mark>In the course of his investigation,</mark> Ash gathers several allies: Shunichi Ibe, a photojournalist, and <mark>Eiji Okumura</mark>, his <mark>assistant, who traveled from Japan to report on street gangs</mark>; Shorter Wong, a gang leader who controls Chinatown; and Max, whom <mark>Ash encounters in prison</mark> while detained on a <mark>false murder charge</mark>. <mark>When Griffin is shot and killed in a fight with Golzine's men</mark>, the group sets out to solve the mystery of "banana fish" together.

 </from>
 </compare>